TillyHacks/Tillyhacks/content/faqs.md

 ## Do I need a team?

 No, but working solo is much harder.
-We reccomend you work in upto teams of 4 people.
+We recommend you work in teams of atleast 2 people.

 ## What do I need?